AdamWhiteHat/Polynomial/README.md

 # Polynomial
-A univariate, sparse, integer polynomial class.
-That is, a polynomial in only one indeterminate, X, that only tracks terms with non-zero coefficients, and all coefficients are BigInteger integers.
+A univariate, sparse, generic polynomial arithmetic library.
+That is, a polynomial in only one indeterminate, X, that only tracks terms with non-zero coefficients.
+This generic implementation has been tested and supports performing arithmetic on numeric types such as BigInteger, Complex, Decimal, Double, BigComplex, BigDecimal, BigRational, Int32, Int64 and more.

-**NOTE: All arithmetic is done symbolically.
-That means the result a arithmetic operation on two polynomials, returns another polynomial, not some integer that is the result of evaluating said polynomials.**
+All arithmetic is done symbolically.
+That means the result a arithmetic operation on two polynomials, returns another polynomial, not some integer that is the result of evaluating said polynomials.

-#

-### Generic Arithmetic Types
-   * I created an implementation that uses generic arithmetic types.
-All polynomial arithmetic is performed on this generic type, allowing BigInteger to be swapped out for Complex, Decimal, BigComplex, BigDecimal, BigRational and System.Drawing.Color.
-Okay, it doesnt really perform arithmetic on System.Drawing.Color.
-Check it out on my [GenericArithmeticTypes branch](https://github.com/AdamWhiteHat/Polynomial/tree/GenericArithmeticTypes).

 #